TUPLES-Trustworthy-AI/Beluga-AI-Challenge-Evaluation-System/README.md

 curl http://0.0.0.0:8088/run\?submission_id\=-2\&competition_type\=scalability_probabilistic\&optit_endpoint\=http://0.0.0.0:81\&competitor_model_endpoint\=http://submission:80 -X POST
 ```

 The `submission_id` parameter can be set to any integer number for a local evaluation.
 In the example command, we use -1 for a deterministic evaluation and -2 for probabilistic one, so that running one command does not overwrite the output of the other.
+Be mindful, however, that if you set the configuration parameter `resume` to `true`, only the past results for the same submission id will be recovered.

 The web service containers can be removed as usual in Docker Compose by running: